brillcp/PokedexUI/README.md

 This sample app demonstrates:

 - Grid-based UI with LazyVGrid and smooth scrolling
 - Async image loading and dominant color extraction
-- Modern network abstraction using async/await with the [Networking](https://github.com/brillcp/Networking) framework
+- Modern network abstraction using `async/await` with the [Networking](https://github.com/brillcp/Networking) framework
 - Custom transitions and matched geometry effects
-- View composition with protocol-oriented VVM
+- View composition with protocol-oriented VM
 - Infinite scrolling and pagination
-- Item search and filtering

 The app displays a scrollable grid of Pokémon, each with a dynamically extracted dominant color based on its sprite.
 It also lists in-game items with searchable navigation.